 I feel as if I’m in the process of writing my first LGBTQ novel

 The 99-word flash fiction prompts mean the life stories of Richard and Adrian are not in any particular order.
-One week we could be witnessing the beginning of their lives, and the following week we could find ourselves towards the end.
+One week we could witness the beginning of their lives, and the following week we could find ourselves towards the end.
 But that doesn’t seem to matter to those following their journey.

 It wasn’t long before I realised how fond I was of Richard and Adrian.
 Now, not only have I grown to love these two gay characters, but I realise how they have helped me write more about LGBTQ life than I’ve ever done before.